Best AI Investing Chatbots in 2026

 An AI investing chatbot is a chat interface you ask investing questions in plain English, instead of navigating menus, reading filings, or building spreadsheets yourself.
 The reason people frame it against robo-advisors is the control: a robo-advisor allocates and rebalances for you, hands-off, while a chatbot keeps you in the seat and helps you decide.
 The category splits cleanly, and the split is what this whole guide turns on:

-- General assistants (ChatGPT, Claude).
-Broad, conversational models that explain concepts, reason through decisions, and (in finance or browsing modes) pull recent context.
-They are powerful explainers, but they have no native view of your accounts.
+- General assistants (ChatGPT, Claude, Perplexity, Google Gemini, Microsoft Copilot).
+Broad, conversational models that explain concepts, reason through decisions, and (in finance, search, or browsing modes) pull recent context.
+Perplexity in particular leans on live web results with citations.
+They are powerful explainers, but none has a native view of your accounts.

 - Finance-specific chatbots (Magnifi, Origin, Cleo).
 Bots built for a money job: Magnifi for fund and ETF discovery in chat, Origin for all-in-one planning, Cleo for budgeting and spending.
 They are deeper in their lane than a general model but narrower overall.